LiuYuHan31/LiuYuHan31.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 Hello!
 I'm Yuhan Liu, a Ph.D. candidate in Artificial Intelligence at <a href="http://ai.ruc.edu.cn"> Gaoling School of Artificial Intelligence</a>, Renmin University of China, where I have been studying since 2021 under the supervision of Prof. <a href="http://ai.ruc.edu.cn/english/GSAI_FACULTY/28026f7425324f61991c70d279372d13.htm">Rui Yan</a>.
-Prior to joining RUC, I earned my M.S. in Mathematics and B.S. in Automation from China University of Petroleum (Beijing), where I was mentored by Prof. Jianjun Liu and Prof. Zhu Wang, respectively.
+Prior to joining RUC, I earned my M.S. in Mathematics and B.S. in Automation from China University of Petroleum (Beijing), where I was mentored by Prof. Jianjun Liu, respectively.
 I also completed a minor in English Speech and Debate at CUPB, under the guidance of Prof. Jie Lian.

 <span style="color: #c00000;">**I am in the 2025 Fall job market and actively seeking postdoctoral and faculty opportunities.
-Feel free to reach out to me at</span> yuhan.liu@ruc.edu.cn <span style="color: #c00000;">!</span> **
+Feel free to reach out to me at</span> yuhan.liu@ruc.edu.cn !**

 # ❤️ Research Interest
 My research interests include **_LLMs and their application in Governance_**, focusing on:

 * **Fake News and Social Systems**: Investigating the use of LLMs in addressing the propagation of fake news and their role in social dynamics.
-* **LLM-related Challenges**: Exploring issues such as Hallucination, Hate Speech, Bias, and the alignment of LLM agents with societal norms and values.
+* **LLM-related Challenges**: Exploring issues such as Hallucination, Hate Speech, Bias, and the alignment of LLM with societal norms and values.
 * **Societal Impact**: Leveraging LLMs in sectors like healthcare, advertising, and recommendation systems for societal benefit.
 * **Continual Learning**: Addressing the challenges of continual learning in LLMs to ensure they can adapt and improve over time.